kubernetes-retired/external-storage/demo/README.md

 $ kubectl get pv
 ```

-Note that deleting an nfs-provisioner instance won't delete the PV's it created, so before we do so we need to make sure none still exist as they would be useless for as long as the provisioner is down.
+Note that deleting an nfs-provisioner instance won't delete the PV's it created, so before we do so we need to make sure none still exist as they would be useless for as long as the provisioner is gone.

 ```console
 $ kubectl delete deployment nfs-provisioner